Jody Bunting

-Jody Bunting (born 27 January 1978), is a fitness instructor who was the 31-stone TV host of Lose it with Jody on Channel 4 television's former morning show The Big Breakfast between 2001 and 2002.
+Jody Bunting (born 27 January 1978), is a fitness presenter who was the 31-stone (200kg) TV host of Lose it with Jody on Channel 4 television's former UK TV show The Big Breakfast between 2001 and 2002.

 Early life

 Bunting was born on 27 January 1978 in Burton-on-Trent, Staffordshire, England.
 In 2000, he became father of a girl.
 One year later, he separated from the mother of his child.

 Career

-In 2001, Bunting stopped working at a call centre to teach fitness full-time.
-He also starred in the line up to turn on the Burton-upon-Trent Christmas lights.
+In 2001, Bunting left his job at a call centre to pursue a full-time career in fitness instruction.
+That year, he featured on Channel 4's The Big Breakfast as the weekly guest fitness presenter which made him a public figure in the UK.
+Locally he continued to teach fitness classes and appeared in the line-up responsible for switching on the Burton-upon-Trent Christmas lights.

-After losing 275 lbs between 2001 and 2004, Bunting underwent surgery in 2004 to remove his excess skin.

-He has won the "Group Exercise Manager of the Year"-award in 2005.
+Between 2001 and 2004, Bunting lost approximately 19-stone, (275 pounds, 125 kg), and in 2004 underwent surgery to remove excess skin resulting from the weight loss.
+In 2005, he received the Group Exercise Manager of the Year award.

-Bunting moved to work in Egypt in 2006 and his company "The Fat Factor" was featured on BBC's The One Show in 2008.

-In 2009, he advised that less stress would encourage losing weight and launched relaxation and fitness classes with Lesley Smith.
-In October 2009, Bunting helped raising money for a breast cancer charity by cycling in pink and by abseiling down Derby Cathedral raised money in aid of the Derby Mountain Rescue Team.
+Bunting spend several years in Egypt from 2006 teaching fitness classes in 5 star holiday resorts abroad.
+His company, The Fat Factor, was featured on BBC’s The One Show in 2008.
+In 2009, he promoted the role of stress reduction in weight loss and launched relaxation classes in collaboration with Historian Lesley Smith.
+That same year, he participated in fundraising activities, including cycling in pink to support a breast cancer charity and abseiling down Derby Cathedral to raise money for the Derby Mountain Rescue Team.

-He offered weight-loss courses in Derby in 2010 and some of his clients were featured in the local newspaper for their weight loss success.

-In 2016, Bunting offered free online weight loss courses called Slim Brother, plus classes in Derby and Burton-upon-Trent.
-He revealed that in his 15 years in the fitness industry he would have helped over 5,000 people lose weight and taught over 78,000 hours of fitness classes.
+In 2010, Bunting offered free community weight-loss courses in Derby, with several of his clients featured in local newspapers for their weight-loss achievements.
+In 2016, he launched free online weight-loss courses under the name Slim Brother, alongside in-person classes in Derby and Burton-upon-Trent.
+At that time, he stated that during his 15-year career in the fitness industry he had helped more than 5,000 people lose weight and had taught over 78,000 hours of fitness classes.

-Bunting presented a talent show, "Sharm's Got Talent", in Sharm el-Sheikh, Egypt in 2017.

-In 2018, Bunting came out publicly as gay on a YouTube video and champions Derbyshire LGBT+ Pride, admitting he knew he was gay when he was 13-years-old.

-He re-started his fitness program Slim Brother after parting company with Weight Watchers in 2019.

-In 2021 Aldi UK hired Bunting to taste test their new Easter Chocolate Egg range.

-Bunting featured in the UK national press in 2024 after he was arrested for attempted murder with a chocolate bar, of a colleague at the gym he worked at.
-He was immediately bailed and in 2025 officially released without charge.
+Bunting presented the talent show Sharm’s Got Talent in Sharm el-Sheikh, Egypt, in 2017.
+In a 2018 YouTube video, he spoke publicly for the first time about being homosexual and became a supporter of Derbyshire LGBTQ+ Pride, stating that he had known he was gay since the age of 13.
+After working for the Weight Watchers slimming groups for a year, he parted company with them, relaunched his Slim Brother weight loss programme in 2019.
+In 2021, Aldi UK hired Bunting to taste-test its Easter chocolate egg range and featured in several adverts.

+In 2024, Bunting made headlines globally due to a highly unusual legal investigation involving a chocolate bar at a gym where he worked at.
+The high-profile case concluded in April 2025, when Derbyshire Police officially dropped all charges and closed the investigation.